About Our Program

-Our degree completion program offers you continuing education in your profession, advancement or new options in your career, and the bachelor's degree required for entry into master's degree programs.
+Our online programs offer continuing education in your profession or coursework in management, advancement or new options in your career, and the bachelor's degree required for entry into master's degree programs.
 Many of our students go on to advanced degrees in business, education and more.
 Students are never required to come to the campus.
 We hope students will come for our graduation ceremony, but there is no requirement to do so.

 You will begin the program with a foundation for degree completion built upon two sources: credit you complete at another college and transfer to Oregon Tech and credit granted for professional registries.
-For example, 89 credits are granted to certified technologists in good standing.
-After evaluating your credits and credentials, we work with you to develop an individualized plan to complete your program requirements.
-A typical plan is outlined below under Course Requirements.
+For example, 89 credits are granted to registered technologists in good standing.

 Who is Eligible?

 - You must be a Registered Radiologic Technologist through the American Registry of Radiologic Technologists (ARRT).

 - You must be employed in or have access to a full-service, properly equipped radiology laboratory to complete the clinical didactic courses and be eligible for clinical externship credit.**